tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 X> ### Test the Filtering Functionality
 X> With this all complete, you should then be able to test the filtering functionality.
 We'll leave this to you -- if you know the URL is `http://127.0.0.1:8000/rango/suggest/`, and you need to provide a querystring of the form `?suggestion=pro`, what would you do to do a simple test?

-H> ### Hint
+T> ### Hint
-H> This is just a straightforward HTTP `GET` request, like any request *your browser issues when you type in a URL or click a link.* What happens when you point your browser to `http://127.0.0.1:8000/rango/suggest/?suggestion=pro`?
+T> This is just a straightforward HTTP `GET` request, like any request *your browser issues when you type in a URL or click a link.* What happens when you point your browser to `http://127.0.0.1:8000/rango/suggest/?suggestion=pro`?

-### Add AJAX to Request Suggestions
+### Adding AJAX to Request Suggestions
 If you tested your server-side functionality and are happy with it, now it's time to glue the left-hand side component of Rango's pages to the server.
 We'll do this by adding some more code to the `static` `rango-ajax.js` file.
 Note that you should add this *within* the `$(document).ready(function() { ... }` block, to ensure that all parts of the page are loaded before the code can be executed.

 {lang="javascript",linenos=off}